jovanimal/Coding-Bootcamp/README.md

 ----------------------------------------------------------
 To fast track my learning by joining coding boot camp, building projects and eventually get into a full time tech role.

+Most importantly, be a constant learner, taking up new challenges and open to learning new technologies/frameworks.

 ----------------------------------------------------------